 “Separation and divorce impact the lives of millions of Canadians and can be challenging for families, especially for children.
 That is why this bill focuses on putting the best interests of the child first, reducing conflict, addressing family violence, and encouraging parents and former spouses to meet their family support obligations,” Justice Minister Jody Wilson-Raybould said in a statement announcing the proposed legislation.

-The bill also encourages parties to stay out of court and enhance family support enforcement, says Princewill.
+The bill also encourages parties to stay out of court and enhances family support enforcement, says Princewill.

 “Overall, it’s a step in the right direction,” she says.